87danielbradley/EcoRoute/README.md

 * Bcrypt for salting and hashing passwords
 * Mongoose to connect and interact with MongoDB
 * Axios
+* MapBox API

 ## Features
 The Map feature at the sign up page allows users to enter their home address where they will likely be doing most of their travels from.
+This feature utilizes the MapBox API functionality.
+This is demonstrated here:

 https://user-images.githubusercontent.com/88467155/143927285-e1cfebb1-369c-4887-8908-3442583d38ac.mp4

+  The CRUD functionality for events allows users to create new events, which are then displayed on the homepage, update and delete events as needed.
+This is demonstrated here:

 ## Group Members and Work Breakdown
 * Sydney Parsons - Backend/Flex
 * Daniel Bradley - Backend